-- providing information about where the practices will be implemented; and supporting documentation for estimating net GHG reductions using a CARB approved Quantification Methodology. - Additional review criteria will include consideration of environmental co-benefits and benefits to disadvantaged communities. - In accordance with SB 859, CDFA will establish a Technical Advisory Committee to review demonstration project applications for scientific validity and the extent to which the proposed project will achieve net GHG benefits. - The CSA TA Program will be a competitive grant application program.
-Applications will be scored on the thoroughness of a work plan and budget, demonstrated expertise of applicant in specific management practices to assist farmers and ranchers and demonstrated need for technical assistance in their region.
+- The Healthy Soils Program will fund grants to applicants through a competitive application process for both incentive and demonstration projects that result in net GHG benefits. - HSP Incentives Program will follow a rolling, first-come, first-served process to review applications and require a minimum qualifying score by technical reviewers to be selected for award. - HSP Demonstration Projects will have a 4-6week application submission period.
+All applications will be reviewed by a Technical Advisory Committee and ranked by their total score to be selected for award. - Applicants will be required to provide: a completed application; project budget; project design schematic and detailed work plan; and supporting documentation for estimating net GHG benefits. - Additional review criteria will include consideration of environmental co-benefits and project soundness. - CDFA will prioritize projects from Socially Disadvantaged Farmers and Ranchers and projects providing benefits to Priority Populations for funding.
+At least 25% of HSP Incentives Program funding will be awarded to projects by Socially Disadvantaged Farmers and Ranchers. - In accordance with SB 859, CDFA established a Technical Advisory Committee to review demonstration project applications for scientific validity and the extent to which the proposed project will achieve net GHG benefits. - The CSA TA Program will fund competitive grant applications, scored on the thoroughness of a work plan and budget, demonstrated expertise of applicant in specific management practices to assist farmers and ranchers, and demonstrated need for technical assistance in their region.